 Talents Assistant Blog

-Few studies have had more social and cultural impact in history than economics but why does it play such a pivotal part in the advancement of our society?
+Few studies have had a more social and cultural impact in history than economics but why does it play such a pivotal part in the advancement of our society?
 Why does this topic spark so much debate between intellectuals?
 And the most important question, why is economics important?

 People tend to underestimate the value of a subject simply because it isn’t a natural science.
-Economics and other behavioural sciences may not be responsible for inventing new things and provide proven rigid laws for how things operate.
+Economics and other behavioral sciences may not be responsible for inventing new things and provide proven rigid laws for how things operate.

 However, that doesn’t discard their practicality.
 Economics is vital for understanding why specific decisions are taken and preparing measures for possible scenarios if certain events were to take place.
 It does not need constant terms and can adapt to variable factors as opposed to natural sciences.

 As mentioned before; economics makes predictions so that we aren’t dumbfounded when circumstances change.
-As economists study human behaviour, they are able to make a reasonable prediction of what actions individuals will take in a given situation.
-For this reason, they can predict a future financial crisis,or even wars in some cases, so governments can prepare for it by creating more jobs to fight unemployment or provide loans to small businesses to ensure their survival.
+As economists study human behavior, they are able to make a reasonable prediction of what actions individuals will take in a given situation.
+For this reason, they can predict a future financial crisis, or even wars in some cases, so governments can prepare for it by creating more jobs to fight unemployment or provide loans to small businesses to ensure their survival.
 For example, they were able to warn people about a stock market crash due to the coronavirus in early January of 2020 when the crash did not begin till February 20th.
 This saved several investors from financial turmoil.

 Economics also tracks and predicts the rise of prices or inflation.
 This allows people to make decisions to prepare for an increase in living costs such as finding better jobs or asking for pay raises.
 Another thing economists predict is the use of scarce resources.
 We will discuss this concept in detail now.

-We’ve already heard that economics also deals with present day issues but you must be wondering what are these issues?
+We’ve already heard that economics also deals with present-day issues but you must be wondering what are these issues?
 A primary concern of economists is scarcity.
 Professors Paul A. Samuelson and William D. Nordhaus define economics in their book, “Economics” as follows:

 “Economics is the study of how societies use scarce resources to produce valuable commodities and distribute them among different people.”

-They research the most efficient use of these assets, analyse and scrutinize the current use of these assets and keep an eye on the level of resources we have left.
+They research the most efficient use of these assets, analyze and scrutinize the current use of these assets and keep an eye on the level of resources we have left.
 These are vital jobs that ensure that we are capable of meeting our basic needs such as food and water and modern necessities such as electricity and infrastructure.

-A quintessential example of how economists deal with scarcity is the constant debate on the sources of fuel such as oil, gas and coal.
+A quintessential example of how economists deal with scarcity is the constant debate on the sources of fuel such as oil, gas, and coal.
 Our telecommunication and transport are entirely dependent on electricity which needs the aforementioned fuel.

 You wouldn’t be able to make calls as cell towers wouldn’t operate and you couldn’t drive your car as you don’t have oil or gas.
-That would literally be a dark,lonely and cold (or hot depending on where you live) world.
+That would literally be a dark, lonely, and cold (or hot depending on where you live) world.

 Efficiency is often confused with effectiveness.
 They are different.
 Efficiency is absolute; it can be measured and calculated, whereas effectiveness is rather subjective and can be debated upon.
 A classic definition of efficiency is getting the maximum output from the input you put in.
 Although economists also want effectiveness, efficiency is more achievable due to its universal acceptance.
 Economics focuses greatly on efficiency as one of its core concepts but how has economics contributed to the cause?

 This increases efficiency as people who are bad at sewing won’t be wasting energy and time to produce subpar products but instead can focus on what they are good at.
-This gave birth to the concept of specialisation which not only impacted workers but also students who don’t need to learn unnecessary information.
+This gave birth to the concept of specialization which not only impacted workers but also students who don’t need to learn unnecessary information.

-Globalisation is the process by which the international market is getting integrated.
+Globalization is the process by which the international market is getting integrated.
 Economics supports trade across borders and it has had several benefits:

 Along with trade, people have spread their views about the world through borders.
-The concepts of communism, feminism and anti-racism along with several others have advanced greatly thanks to the global attention they received.
+The concepts of communism, feminism, and anti-racism along with several others have advanced greatly thanks to the global attention they received.

 Economics has contributed greatly to society over the course of its existence.
 Mercantilism was one of the first recorded economic policies.
-Back in the 16th century, countries that had too many exports applied this policy;placing restrictions on and taxing incoming goods and services to balance the gold and silver coming into and leaving their country.
+Back in the 16th century, countries that had too many exports applied this policy; placing restrictions on and taxing incoming goods and services to balance the gold and silver coming into and leaving their country.